snejus/beetcamp/README.md

 - Type: **string**
 - Default: `Digital`

-A comma-separated list of media to prioritise when fetching albums.
+A comma-separated list of media to prioritize when fetching albums.
 For example:
 `preferred_media: Vinyl,Cassette` will ignore `CD`, check for a `Vinyl`, and then for a `Cassette`, in the end defaulting to `Digital` (always available) if none of the two are found.
 Any combination of the following is supported: `Vinyl`, `CD`, `Cassette`,